|Folklore and Education Projects|

 1999: Brown Girl in the Ring: An Anthology of Song Games from the Eastern Caribbean, by Alan Lomax, J.D.
 Elder & Bess Lomax Hawes.
 Available through the CARTS Culture Catalog.

 1998: CARTS (Cultural Arts Resources for Teachers and Students) website and newsletter, by Amanda Dargan, Gail Matthews-DeNatale, and Paddy Bowman.

 1997: Standards for Folklife Education: Integrating Language Arts, Social Studies, Arts and Science through Student Traditions and Cultures, Diane Sidener Young, editor.
 Available through the CARTS Culture Catalog.

-Robinson-Roeder-Ward Fellowship Recipients
+Past Robinson-Roeder-Ward Fellowship Recipients

 2011: Heather Bossert Cunningham is a high school social studies teacher at City Charter High Schoool in Pittsburgh, Pennsylvania.
 At the American Folklore Society 2011 annual meeting in Bloomington, Indiana, Heather presented her paper "The Community Is Our Classroom” during the panel session The Pennsylvania Standards for Folklife Education in Practice: Three Perspectives on Viability.
 Heather also participated in the 18th Annual Folklore in Education Workshop: Keeping the Peace: Educating for Social Justice during the conference.

 2008: Emily Coffey, K-6 art teacher at Edmonton Elementary in Edmonton, Kentucky, received the 2008 Robinson-Roeder-Ward Fellowship.
 Emily had the opportunity of attending a hands-on seminar on Kentucky folk arts that stimulated her interest to integrate more folk study into her art curriculum.